strangehurst/PNML.jl/docs/src/IR.md

 it was not necessary to consult the type during creation of the IR.
 It is expected that conforming to pntd will be done at a higher level.

 Some parts of pnml are complicated.
-Parts that are not yet completed may hold unparsed XML.
+Not yet completed bits may be implemented as weappers holdind unparsed XML.
 In fact, parts of pnml are specified as holding any well-formed XML.

 Between the tags explicitly handled by the IR and the generic label collection